Mary Jane Watson: Powers and abilities

-For many decades, Mary Jane had no superpowers, and was simply a talented model, actress, and businesswoman.
+For most of her publication history, Mary Jane had no superpowers, and was simply a talented model, actress, and businesswoman.
 After her experiences in another world, Mary Jane returned with technology that allowed her to tap into special abilities, with the catch that her abilities can be random, ranging from gaining superhuman physical abilities to basically becoming living silly putty.